 The Defiance Campaign of 1952 carried mass mobilisation to new heights under the banner of non-violent resistance to the pass laws.
-These actions were influenced in part by the philosophy of Gandhi.
+These actions were influenced in part by the philosophy of Mohandas Gandhi.

-A critical step in the emergence of non-racialism was the formation of the Congress Alliance, including the ANC; South African Indian Congress; the Coloured People's Congress; the Congress of Democrats (a small white congress organisation); and the South African Congress of Trade Unions.
+A critical step in the emergence of non-racialism was the formation of the Congress Alliance, including the ANC; South African Indian Congress; the Coloured People's Congress; a small white congress organisation (the Congress of Democrats); and the South African Congress of Trade Unions.